Carol Milam-Ogden's Family History for William Freer Milam Sr

 FOURTH GENERATION - Colonel Leftridge Milam (26 AUG 1840 - 6 APR 1908)

-His middle name appears on census documents and family records in various spellings: Leftwich, Lefrige, Leftridge, C. L. In the record of births in Benjamin Rush Milam's Family Bible, his name is "Col. Leftridge Milam" and I will use that name.
+His middle name appears on census documents and family records in various spellings: Leftwich, Lefrige, Leftridge, C. L. In the record of births in Benjamin Rush Milam's Family Bible, his name is "Col. Leftridge Milam".
+I will use that name.

-Colonel Leftridge Milam first married Catherine Elizabeth VANDYNE in 1863 in Kanawha County.
+Colonel Leftridge first married Catherine Elizabeth VANDYNE in 1863 in Kanawha County.
 She was born in 1844, the daughter of John S VANDYNE and Jemima ROLLINS.
-Catherine Milam died at the age of 21 in Jackson County on 3 MAY 1865.
-Leftridge and Catherine Milam had one daughter: Mary Alice Milam, born on 26 AUG 1863.
-She died on 24 FEB 1881, when 17 years old.
+Leftridge and Catherine Milam had one daughter: Mary Alice Milam, who was born on 26 AUG 1863.
+Unfortunately his wife, Catherine, died just two years later on 3 MAY 1865 at the age of 21.

-According to Dr. William Glass Jr, son of Rosa Pearl Milam Glass and Dr. William J. Glass Sr:
+According to Colonel Leftridge's grandson, Dr. William James “Bob” Glass Jr, son of Rosa Pearl Milam and Dr. William J. Glass Sr:

 Colonel Leftridge MILAM and Martha Ann MAIRS had the following children:

-1. William Virgil MILAM was born on 28 JAN 1875 in Kanawha County, West Virginia.
-He died on 6 Oct 1881 and was buried in the Milam Cemetery, Poca District, West Virginia.
+1. William Virgil MILAM was born on 28 JAN 1875 in Kanawha County.
+He died on 6 Oct 1881 and was buried in the Milam Cemetery, Poca District, Kanawha County.

-2. Minnie Mae MILAM was born on 20 NOV 1876 in Kanawha County, West Virginia.
+2. Minnie Mae MILAM was born on 20 NOV 1876 in Kanawha County.
 She died on 4 Nov 1969 in Charleston.
-She signed a will.
+She left a signed will.

-3. Laura Bell MILAM was born on 27 JAN 1879 in Kanawha County, West Virginia.
-She died on 4 Jun 1880 and was buried in the Milam Cemetery, Poca District, Kanawha County.
+3. Laura Bell MILAM was born on 27 JAN 1879 in Kanawha County.
+She died on 4 Jun 1880 and was buried in the Milam Cemetery, Kanawha County.

 7. Oscar Vernon MILAM was born 25 MAY 1887 and died 4 FEB 1969.